cadupereira21/cadupereira21/README.md

 ## About Me

-My name is Carlos and I'm a backend developer from Brazil, currently working for CI&T in a B2B Global Ecommerce 😃 I have 2 years of experience, one year working with IT projects and support and another year working as a backend developer, as well as lots of personal projects developed during my graduation!
+My name is Carlos and I'm a backend developer from Brazil, currently working for CI&T in a B2B Global Ecommerce 😃 I have 3 years of experience, one year working with project management and support and two years working as a backend developer, as well as lots of personal projects developed during my graduation!
-Aside from that, I'm also studying to become a game developer 🎮
+Aside from that, I'm also a game developer in my free time 🎮

 ## Interests